 Mountain bikes ideally should have stems between 30mm and 50mm in length.
 The trouble is that a lot of them still come fitted with longer stems.

-Don’t end up with the wrong size bike
+Don’t end up with the wrong mountain bike frame size

 A common end result of going off sizing advice from a bike brand (or even a bike shop) is too end up with a bike that’s too short in reach and comes with a stem that’s too long.